-If you have headaches, let your clinical team know.
+If you have headaches, let your doctor or nurses know.
 They can usually be controlled with painkillers you can buy yourself.
 Letrozole may cause dizziness.
-Let your clinical team know if this is a problem.
+Let your doctor or nurse know if this is a problem.

 Vaginal bleeding and dryness